-The best credit card for a 550 score is the OpenSky Secured Visa.
+One of the best credit cards for a 550 credit score is the OpenSky® Secured Visa® Credit Card.
 There’s no credit check when you apply, so approval is almost guaranteed.
-You just need at least $200 for a security deposit and enough income to make monthly payments.
-It also reports to all three major credit bureaus every month, which is your ticket to a better credit score.
+You just need $200 for a refundable security deposit and enough income to make monthly payments.
+This card also reports to all three major credit bureaus (Equifax, Experian and TransUnion) every month, which is your ticket to a better credit score.
 And a $35 annual fee isn’t too much to pay for that.

 Another good option is the U.S. Bank Cash+® Visa® Secured Card.
 This card offers 1 - 5% cash back, depending on the type of purchase and has a $0 annual fee.

 However, those aren’t the only credit cards you can get with a 550 credit score.
 In fact, there are two kinds of credit cards for people at that credit level: secured credit cards and unsecured credit cards for bad credit.
 A 550 credit score is within the bad credit range, unfortunately.
 Bad credit goes from 300 to 639.
 But picking the right 550 credit score credit card and using it responsibly could help you improve your score to “fair” territory within 12-18 months.

 The best credit cards for a 550 score: